SystemsApproach/private5g/software/overview.rst

 where to find the relevant code repositories.)

-A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on a ops team with significant insider knowledge about Aether's engineering details.
+A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on an ops team with significant insider knowledge about Aether's engineering details.
 It is difficult for individuals to reproduce that know-how and bring up their own Aether clusters.
 As an alternative, Aether is